 In addition to shortening the term of the auto loan, you also want to minimize the principal.

 The “principal” of the loan is the total amount you borrow, and thus have to pay interest on.
 When a dealer offers you a loan with zero down payment, they’re basically saying let’s maximize your principal so that my lender can charge you more interest.

 Don’t do it!

-Place at least 20% down on your new car so that you can reduce your principal and thus the total amount of interest you’ll end up paying.
+Make at least a 20% down payment on your new car so that you can reduce your principal and thus the total amount of interest you’ll end up paying.

-If you can’t afford to place 20% down on the car you’re eyeing, chances are that you probably can’t afford the monthly payments plus interest over the course of the auto loan.
+If you can’t afford to put 20% down before you take a loan out, chances are you won’t be able to afford the monthly payments plus interest over the course of the loan term itself.

 Exhausted by your shrewd negotiations and preparedness, the dealer may still try to roll miscellaneous expenses into your financing options.
 These may include their dealer fees (~$800), taxes (~7%–10%), extended warranties, and the cost of optional extras.